collansang/se-assignment-5-collansang/README.md

 Create a new file: Within the folder, create a new file by right-clicking and selecting New File.
 Name your file with a relevant name and extension (e.g., .txt, .js, .py, etc.).
 Open an existing file or folder: To open an existing file or folder, navigate to the desired location in the File Explorer and double-click on the file or folder.
 This will open the file or folder in VS Code.
 Create a new workspace: To manage multiple projects or folders, you can create a new workspace by clicking File > Add Folder to Workspace.
 This will allow you to open multiple folders and projects simultaneously.
-Navigate between files and directories: To navigate between files and directories, use the Explorer panel on the left-hand side of the VS Code window.
-You can also use the
+Navigate between files and directories: To navigate between files and directories, use the Explorer panel on the left-hand side of the VS Code window. git add

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.